Air Force Sergeants Association: AFSA Publications

 The organization publishes AFSA Magazine, formerly Sergeants magazine.
 The annual Enlisted Almanac edition has been praised as the definitive reference of Air Force and DoD enlisted statistics and projections.
 The AFSA Newsletter, published each week, informs members of the most recent legislative action, issues, and news that affects them and provides other news of interest to the Total Air Force Enlisted Corps and their families.

 Scholarship Programs

 AFSA and the Airmen Memorial Foundation (AMF) conduct an annual scholarship program to financially assist the undergraduate studies of single, eligible, dependent children of AFAD, AFRC and ANG enlisted members in active duty, retired, or veteran status.
 The AFSA program contains membership requirement, but there is none in the AMF or CMSAF Scholarship programs.
 These programs combined have awarded $1,359,850 in college aid to deserving students.

 Airmen Memorial Museum

 The Airmen Memorial Museum (AMM) stands as a tribute to the enlisted Airmen of the United States Air Force and its predecessor services.
 The AMM collects and preserves artifacts, tells the enlisted story, and preserves the enlisted heritage of U.S. air and space power via public education.

+Awards

+The AFSA has annual awards in which it awards to deserving Air Force members such as the AFSA Pitsenbarger Award for an heroic act performed on or off duty by an enlisted active-duty Air Force member.
+It also has annual awards for cadets including the AFSA Junior Reserve Officer Training Corps (JROTC) award and the AFSA Civil Air Patrol (CAP) award.

+In 2023, the AFSA inaugurated the Mark Hamilton Spirit Award in honor of former chapter 254 President Mark Hamilton.
+It is an annual award for Americanism and Patriotism Excellence.